joelhawksley/identity/components-2020/outline.md

 STRUCTURE

 Hook
-    Secret to share
-    The future of Rails
-    Is inside the applications and gems you're working on right now Will you set it free?

     Rails has been around for a long time.
 Practically an eternity in internet time.
 The internet has changed, and somehow Rails has managed to stay relevant.

     But this hasn’t been by accident.
 Rails isn’t carved in stone.
 It’s evolved over time.
 And it’s evolved because people like us have made it better by contributing new features and fixing bugs.